bifravst/bifravst/docs/firmware/schema.md

 #### mvres

-(movement resolution) In passive mode: Time in seconds to wait after detecting movement
+(movement resolution) In passive mode: Time in seconds to wait after detecting movement before sending the next update

 `mvres`